mightyjens/mightyjens/README.md

 #### Hi there,
-my name is Jens Fritzsche, a technical consultant and developer for D365 BC at Comsol in Kronberg...
+my name is Jens Fritzsche, a technical consultant and developer for D365 BC at Comsol in Kronberg

+- 🔭 I’m interested in Business Central...
+- 🌱 I’m currently learning Python...

 <!--
 **mightyjens/mightyjens** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.